Frequently Asked Questions

 Do you pay guaranteed rent for HMOs on a room by room basis?

 In contrast to private domestic rentals, your HMO will be assessed as a complete unit, which means we will provide you with a quote for the entire property.
+Please don’t forget once agreed you receive your rental income every month even if any of the rooms become unoccupied.
+Win /Win for the landlord.

 What if a landlord doesn't have a license?